AcidicSoil/mirrorwright-orchestrator/README.md

 - **Cursor Roo**: Autonomous code-generation and CLI tooling specialist
 - **ChatGPT**: Strategy and meta-thinking partner for high-level guidance

-For detailed guidelines on using the Augment agent, see [Augment Agent Guidelines](docs/augment-agent-guidelines.md).
+For detailed guidelines on using the Augment agent, see [Augment Agent Guidelines](docs/augment-agent-guidelines.md) and [Augment Report Integration](docs/augment-report-integration.md).

 For strategic AI conversation templates, see [Strategic AI Conversation Template](prompt_templates/mirrorwright-strategic-ai-conversation-template.md).